COVID-19 Update: We are open and continue to operate. See our statement here.

 Our vast experience means we can recommend the best way forward reducing time, costs and unnecessary work.

-Determining the modes of failure, degradation, fracture or loss in performance, which ultimately can assist in the identification of the root cause.
+Investigating the modes of failure, degradation, fracture or loss in performance, which ultimately can assist in the identification of the root cause.

 Legal support in the fields of material science and curfew tagging.